mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 ```

 Every example ends with `OK` on both checks, and the final three examples
-report `integrate: not supported` — exactly as designed.
+report `integrate: not supported`, exactly as designed.

 ---